Nice try, Brian, but you get your own show, and you can go say that.

 I can remember presidents of the United States during State of the Union addresses announcing the war on cancer.

-Nixon did it once, uh, and the whole chamber would stand up and applaud, not just one side, the Republicans or Democrats.
+And the whole chamber would stand up and applaud, not just one side, the Republicans or Democrats.

-Uh fighting cancer and fighting heart disease, they haven't been politicized yet.
+Fighting cancer and fighting heart disease, they haven't been politicized yet.

-Uh somehow Parkinson's disease and spinal disease have been politicized.
+Somehow Parkinson's disease and spinal disease have been politicized.

-Uh uh because we've always had a tradition of everybody banding together to try to solve these uh various diseases, come up with cures or treatments that advance uh uh or knowledge.
+It's a dangerous thing because we've always had a tradition of everybody banding together to try to solve these various diseases, come up with cures or treatments that advance our knowledge.

 I think it's wasting time.

-And so once that happens, I mean people that do that are fair game.
+And so once that happens, I mean, people that do that are fair game.

-Um with my I don't I'm not the knowledge man on it, but I'm going on my personal experience.
+I'm not the knowledge man on it, but I'm going on my personal experience.

-Um the involuntary movement he had was medicine related.
+The involuntary movement he had was medicine-related.

 He probably had too much in a system.

-Yeah, I've had people uh I I I've gotten emails from people, doctors and others, people who suffer or their family members suffered, and frankly, uh what I'm hearing is all over the board on it.
+Yeah, I've had people, I've gotten emails from people, doctors and others, people who suffer or their family members suffered.

 Others have said not taking the medicine can.

-Others have said if you don't take the medicine, you're basically just still with the some slight tremors.
+Others have said if you don't take the medicine, you're basically just still with some slight tremors.

-But what I'm hearing from uh it's impossible to come to a consensus about it, uh, because I've got so many people claiming to be family members, sufferers, doctors, and so forth, and everybody's telling me not everybody, but I mean there's a there's a variety of of explanations for this that I'm hearing.
+But what I'm hearing from it's impossible to come to a consensus about it because I've got so many people claiming to be family members, sufferers, doctors, and so forth.

-I don't know uh which to believe.
+I don't know which to believe.

 Still there?